Hitting Publish to push your post out to wherever it lives on the Internet is far from the final act of blogging.

 That’s personalized, but it’s not personal.

 Look through your contacts and identify at least one person you believe would truly find the subject of your new blog post helpful and interesting.
 Send that person a personal message.
 Don’t forget to include the link.
-If it does actually help the reader, he or she will likely share the link.
+If it does actually help the reader, they will likely share the link.

 Let’s Work Together